 - Agri Export Zones.

 Major Schemes by Government include :

-- Vision 2015 for food processing : The Ministry of Food Processing Industries (FPI) has sponsored a study to suggest a roadmap for the growth of food processing sector.
+- Vision 2015 for food processing: The Ministry of Food Processing Industries (FPI) has sponsored a study to suggest a roadmap for the growth of the food processing sector.
 M/S Rabo Bank has conducted a study and submitted a Vision Document suggesting strategy & action plan for food processing sector in India namely Vision 2015.
 Vision Document suggested strategy to ensure faster growth of the sector.
-The adopted Vision 2015 provides for enhancing the level of processing of perishable from 6% to 20%, enhancing value addition from 20% to 35% and increasing India’s share in global food trade from 1.5% to 3% by the year 2015.
-To achieve these targets, investment of Rs.100 thousand crores was estimated by year 2015, out of which Rs.10,000 crores was to come from the Government.
+The adopted Vision 2015 provides for enhancing the level of processing of perishables from 6% to 20%, enhancing value addition from 20% to 35% and increasing India’s share in global food trade from 1.5% to 3% by the year 2015.
+To achieve these targets, investment of Rs.100 thousand crores was estimated by the year 2015, out of which Rs.10,000 crores was to come from the Government.
 Accordingly, Ministry of FPI formulated its 11th Plan schemes to attract the required investment in the sector.

-- National Mission on food processing : Ministry of Food Processing Industries (MOFPI) launched a new Centrally Sponsored Scheme(CSS) – National Mission- on Food Processing (NMFP) on 1st April 2012 for implementation through States/UTs.
-The NMFP envisages establishment of a National Mission as well as corresponding Missions in the State and District level.
-The basic objective of NMFP is decentralization of implementation of food processing related schemes for ensuring substantial participation of State Governments/UTs.
+- National Mission on food processing: Ministry of Food Processing Industries (MOFPI) launched a new Centrally Sponsored Scheme(CSS) – National Mission- on Food Processing (NMFP) on 1st April 2012 for implementation through States/UTs.
+The NMFP envisages the establishment of a National Mission as well as corresponding Missions in the State and District level.
+The basic objective of NMFP is the decentralization of implementation of food processing related schemes for ensuring substantial participation of State Governments/UTs.
 The mission is expected to improve the Ministry’s outreach significantly in terms of planning, supervision, monitoring of various schemes apart from playing a more meaningful role in policy formation.

 Boards and Institutions